kauri-io/Content/java/java-ipfs.md

 ### MerkleNode

 IPFS is a peer-to-peer network essentially used to share linked Objects from a giant Merkle tree.
 When adding one file or a directory to IPFS, this operation returns the new dedicated branch of the Merkle tree composed of one or more linked Objects.
-These branch is characterise in Java into a `List<MerkleNode>`.
+These branch is characterised in Java into a `List<MerkleNode>`.

 A `MerkleNode` is composed of severals information:
 - **hash** (multihash): a unique identifier of the Object within IPFS